HOME, PAPERS, TALKS, BIOGRAPHICAL, PERSONAL, RECOMMENDATIONS, MUSINGS, FAQ

 Hosting

 You will need a place to store your web page.
 You will want this computer where your web pages will be stored to be always on and reachable by others on the internet.
-Unless you really know what you are doing, leave your own computer on all the time, and it is always connected to the network through a high speed connection, you will want to "host" your site on a commercial hosting provider.
+Unless you really know what you are doing and leave your own computer on all the time, you will want to "host" your site on a commercial hosting provider.

-This hosting service may already be provided by your internet service provider (e.g. America Online, Earthlink, MSN, etc) as part of your service.
+If you want to avoid paying for hosting, you should check to see if a a hosting service may already be provided by your internet service provider (e.g. America Online, Earthlink, MSN, Comcast, Road Runner, etc) as part of your service.
 If you prefer not to use your ISP for hosting, you can also use one of many free or low cost hosting services like Geocities (part of Yahoo!).
-There are a lot of other companies providing this kind of service, including many of the domain name registrars (described later).
+There are a lot of other companies providing this kind of service.
 Such web hosting providers will allow you to host your site, but they may add advertising content, so that whenver someone visits a page on your web site, they see advertising added to you pages by the web hosting provider.
-These services will also allow you to host your site without advertising, but they charge you for this option.
+These services will also allow you to host your site without advertising, but they charge you for this option, often more than directnic or 1and1 options which I described later.

-My advice is that if you are just starting out, read the documentation provided by your ISP to see if they offer space to host your web site, and if so, start out there.
+If you are just starting out, read the documentation provided by your ISP to see if they offer space to host your web site, and if so, start out there.
 If your site is small and only has a small number of users, this option may allow you to host your site without added advertising, and without paying anything more than you already pay to connect to the Internet.
-If you want, you can then add your own domain name, arranged through your ISP for a fee, or register a domain name for $15 per year from Directnic and redirect to the site hosted by your ISP.
+The downside is that if you later decide to move your site, either because it has grown larger, or because you move or otherwise change your ISP, then the address of the site will change and you will have to tell everyone that uses it about the new web address.

 Content